-Web Browsers - When you visit one of our websites, your browser automatically sends us your Internet protocol (“IP”) address so that the web pages you request can be sent to your computer or device.
+Web Browsers - When you visit our website, your browser automatically sends us your Internet protocol (“IP”) address so that the web pages you request can be sent to your computer or device.
 We use your IP address to determine additional information, such as whether the computer or device has ever been used to visit our site before, which site features were used most often, and how much time was spent on a page.

 We also may use “flash cookies,” also called “local shared objects.”
 Like other cookies, flash cookies are files stored on your computer, but flash cookies can store information that is more complex than simple text.
 These cookies can be helpful to us in storing your preferences regarding feature settings and personalizing your experience.
 In some cases, local shared objects also are used to prevent fraud.
 Unlike “regular” cookies, browsers generally cannot be used to manage flash cookie placement.
 To learn more about managing flash cookies, you may wish to consult Adobe’s website and change the privacy settings they make available to users who wish to manage flash cookies.
 Like regular cookies, flash cookies improve your experience with our sites, so disabling them may limit or eliminate features we make available to you.

-Web Beacons and Log Files - We may use “web beacons” (also known as Internet tags, pixel tags, tracking pixels, and clear GIFs) on pages of our websites.
+Web Beacons and Log Files - We may use “web beacons” (also known as Internet tags, pixel tags, tracking pixels, and clear GIFs) on pages of our website.
 These web beacons allow third parties to collect information such as the IP address of the device, the URL of the web page, the time the page was viewed, the type of browser used, and any additional information in cookies that may have been set by the third party.
-The information is typically collected in log files, which generally track traffic on our websites.
-Purposes of this information collection may include managing our online advertising, including by determining which ads brought users to our websites.
+The information is typically collected in log files, which generally track traffic on our website.
+Purposes of this information collection may include managing our online advertising, including by determining which ads brought users to our website.
 The information also is used for analytical purposes and to manage technical issues that may arise.
 We do not attempt to identify individual users through this information.

-We also may disclose information about you (i) if we are required to do so by law or legal process, (ii) to law enforcement authorities or other government officials, (iii) when we believe disclosure is necessary or appropriate to prevent physical harm or financial loss or in connection with an investigation of suspected or actual illegal activity, or (iv) if necessary to protect the vital interests of another individual.
-We also reserve the right to transfer personal information we have about you in the event we sell or transfer all or a portion of our business or assets.
+We may disclose information about you (i) if we are required to do so by law or legal process, (ii) to law enforcement authorities or other government officials, (iii) when we believe disclosure is necessary or appropriate to prevent physical harm or financial loss or in connection with an investigation of suspected or actual illegal activity, or (iv) if necessary to protect the vital interests of another individual.
+We also reserve the right to transfer personal information in the event we sell or transfer all or a portion of our business or assets.

 In certain cases, you may have choices about how we use and disclose your personal information.
-If we provide you with any marketing messages, we also will give you an opportunity to opt out of receiving further messages.

-You can choose not to give us the information we request, as described in the “Information You Provide to Us” section of this Notice.
+You can choose not to give us the information we request, as described in the “Information You Provide to Us” section of this Policy.
 In some cases, if you decide not to provide information, we will not be able to provide you with access to the site you requested, or we may not be able to provide you with the service, feature or information you requested.

 In some cases, you can stop or limit the information we collect by automated means.
 Please review the sections of this Notice titled “Information Collected by Automated Means” to learn more about how you may be able to stop or limit our receipt of that information.